comfortchambeshi/batcall/README.md

 Make sure that you install the below dependancies using the commands shows.
 - pip install django-tinymce
-- pip install django-tinymce
+- pip install django-ckeditor
-- pip install django-tinymce
+- pip install django-paypal
 Technology requirements:
 - Python 3+
 - SQLITE